Types of Primer Paint

 Read more here: Primer Buying Guide

-Most do-it-yourself centers like Lowes will have an expert on hand that can give advice as to what primer works best with each situation.
+Most do-it-yourself centers like Lowes will have an expert on hand that can give advice as to what primer works best for each situation.
 If you’re not able to get the information you need from the store, a Denver home painter will definitely be able to give you advice on the best option.

 Out of all the information listed above, the most common project that people decide to do themselves is interior painting.
-It’s a great way to give a room a face lift without spending a lot of money.
+It’s a great way to give a room a facelift without spending a lot of money.

-Extra primer may be necessary when changing from a dark color to a lighter one, but in general the paint and primer in one will do the trick.
+Extra primer may be necessary when changing from a dark color to a lighter one, but in general, the paint and primer in one will do the trick.
 This video gives more tips on what primer works the best in specific situations:

 Other Situations When You Need A Paint Primer

 Another reason to use a primer is to block stains and odors.
 Some stains will bleed right through the primer no matter how many coats you apply, and the same goes for strong odors like cigarette smoke or pets.